 “By building new clubs and investing in new clubs, attendances would improve that would generate more income, that would generate new taxes, that would use more people, this is at the heart of the community, this is a vital and important part of some people’s social repertoire.”

-Tax Bingo fairly is what we are demanding, not asking, it is not right for bingo to be carrying the can.
+Tax Bingo somewhat is what we are demanding, not asking.
+It is not suitable for Bingo to be carrying the can.
 Either that or raise taxes on other gambling to 20%.